DragN0007/Overhauled-Livestock/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report
+about: Please use this form to make bug reports!
+All questions are crucial and your report may be ignored if this form isn’t filled out correctly.
 title: ''
 labels: bug
 assignees: ''